GRE not required. Please submit the following:

 - Provide email addresses in the online application for two references.
 Recommendations from persons able to evaluate either academic or professional potential are the most valuable.

-- Recommendations from persons able to evaluate academic potential may include professors, instructors, or college advisers.
+- Recommendations from persons able to evaluate academic potential may include professors, instructors, or college advisors.

 - Recommendations from persons able to evaluate professional potential may include current or former employers.